 - a.
-The WEC is towed onsite with pennants on - b.
-The mooring ropes are retrieved from surface buoys - c.
-The mooring ropes are connected to preinstalled pennants on WEC - d.
-The WEC is pulled towards the last anchor to connect the last mooring line and provide pretension to the system
+The WEC is towed onsite with pennants1 on - b.
+The mooring is retrieved from starboard surface buoys - c.
+The mooring is connected to preinstalled pennant1 on WEC - d.
+This is repeated for the port surface buoy whilst the cable clamp is also recovered and the umbilical connection is made and tested and deployed